 - It is lighter than the previous version

-- Bouncier midsole
+- Bouncy midsole

 Cons:

-The Brooks Ghost 16 is the 16th iteration of the ever-popular Brooks Ghost line, which has been a consistently reliable daily road trainer.
-While this shoe has never been particularly cutting-edge or sexy with new shoe technology, it remains a go-to for those who don’t want significant changes in their shoes year to year.
-It’s fair to say that while each new version of this shoe has gotten updates, none of them have been major — and that’s part of why we love this shoe so much.
-It’s developed a loyal fan base for a reason, and this new update stays true to its roots.
+The Brooks Ghost 16 is the 16th iteration of the ever-popular shoe line, which is a consistently reliable daily road trainer.
+While this shoe has never been particularly cutting-edge or sexy with new shoe technology, it remains a go-to for those who don’t want significant changes in their shoes from year to year.

 The biggest change to this version of the shoe is in the midsole.
 Brooks uses their nitrogen-infused DNA Loft v3 midsole foam, which helps to shave weight.
 It is also noticeably bouncier than the previous midsole material.
 The new version is about six ounces lighter than the previous, a significant reduction.
-The outsole features RoadTack rubber, which provides plenty of grip on pavement.
-This shoe comes in four different widths — medium, wide, narrow, and extra wide — so it can work for a wide variety of foot shapes.

 Brooks keeps many features of the shoe the same, including the 12-millimeter drop and the 24-millimeter stack height at the heel.
 These specs make this shoe approachable for many people of different experience levels and running needs.
 We recommend this shoe line for people looking for a solid road trainer that will stand up to the miles and perform consistently run after run, year after year.

-Claimed Weight: 8.5 ounces (241 grams) | Stack Height: 24 millimeters | Drop: 12 millimeters | Lug Depth: N/A
+Claimed Weight: 8.5 ounces (241 grams) | Stack Height: 24 millimeters | Drop: 12 millimeters

 Pros: